koaning/kadro/readme.md

 - pipe
 - ~~gather/spread~~
 - ~~left_join/inner_join~~
+- plot

 ## Vignette

+We do not host documentation for this small package currently.

-Although we also generate some documentation, the best way to understand the library is to read the vignette.
-In the main of the repo you'll find a notebook containing a demonstration of all the functionality.
+Instead you fill find that all methods are properly documented with a docstring and that perhaps the best way to understand the library is to read the vignette; a notebook containing a demonstration of all the functionality from a-z.
+In the main of the repo you'll find a notebook containing a demonstration of all the functionality which can render from github.

 ## Installation